jeanjilinkirian/real-estate/README.md

 ## Technologies Used

-1. The project uses NodeJS as it's main technology, so having NodeJS will be enough to run the project.
+1. The project uses NodeJS as its main technology, so having NodeJS will be enough to run the project.
 2. The web server is created using the express framework.
 3. MongoDB Atlas is used to host the database.
 4. The project uses mongoose to model the data on top of mongoDB.